How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Experiments

 \paragraph{\bf Outline of experiments} In this first set of experiments, we exploit the {\it manual audio segmentation}, which ensures the alignment of the ASR transcripts with the reference translations.
 This controlled setup allows us to perform accurate comparisons that avoid the influence of the automatic re-segmentation of the transcripts.

 \paragraph{\bf Results} The upper part of Tables~\ref{tab:corr-mustc} and~\ref{tab:corr-epst} provides, for both corpora (MuST-C and Europarl-ST) and both source-aware metrics (COMET and MetricX), the correlations scores of the five ST systems capable of translating from English (see Table~\ref{tab:system-data}).
 To define a lower bound for the correlation values, we include the correlations with the scores obtained by randomly shuffling the segments of reference transcripts ({\tt shuff}), that is, by completely inhibiting any relationships between the source and the two translations (hypothesis and reference).
+As an additional validation of the usefulness of synthetic sources, we also report the correlations obtained with the variants of the two metrics that do not use the source, namely COMET-ref and MetricX-ref.
+The lower part of the tables indicates the extent to which the correlation gap between random and manual sources is recovered by exploiting synthetic sources.
+For each of the five ST systems and each metric, either COMET or MetricX, it is computed as follows:

-The lower part of the tables indicates the extent to which the correlation gap between random and manual sources is recovered by exploiting synthetic sources.In other words, by setting the lower bound of the correlation obtained with the shuffled source to 0, and the upper bound of the correlation obtained with the manual source to 100, the correlation value obtained with the synthetic sources is positioned proportionally.
+where {\tt <syntetic source>} is one of the three ASR and two BT synthetic sources.
+For example, for {\tt smlssST} the correlation between MetricX with shuffled source and the standard MetricX is 0.5779, that of MetricX with {\tt BTnllb} source is 0.9431, then the \%{\tt Correlation Gap Recovering} is $100\times(0.9431-0.5779)/(1-0.5779) = 86.53$.
+In other words, by setting the lower bound of the correlation obtained with the shuffled source to 0, and the upper bound of the correlation obtained with the manual source to 100, the correlation value obtained with the synthetic sources is positioned proportionally.

 {\bf Key observations and takeaways.}